Ironholds/rgeolocate/README.md

 ### Dependencies
 `rgeolocate` depends on [httr](http://cran.r-project.org/web/packages/httr/index.html) for the bindings to web databases; other than that, just base R!
-Thanks to the work of Drew Conway, `rgeolocate` includes the underlying MaxMind library and its dependencies.
+Thanks to the work of Drew Schmidt, `rgeolocate` includes the underlying MaxMind library and its dependencies.